Yoona8/frontend-curriculum/notes/css.md

 /* won't work */
 p..:, h2, h3 { font-weight: 400; }
 ```
-- unknown pseudo elements are parsed as not valid (if they don't start with `-webkit`)
+- unknown pseudo classes are parsed as not valid (if they don't start with `-webkit`)
 ```CSS
 /* parsed by chrome, ignored by mozilla */ input[type="range"]::-webkit-slider-runnable-track {